 Lastly, VMS helps in meeting business goals.
 All this is accomplished at an affordable price.
 There are numerous benefits associated with installing a VMS in an organization.

-For meeting business objectives Vendor Management tool alone is not sufficient.
-Vendor Management best practices should also be adopted.
+Management tools alone are not sufficient to meet business objectives.
+Management best practices should also be adopted.

 - Organized Approach: VMS enables organizations to have a more systemic and organized approach toward vendors and their management.